What’s the best way to give root canals a bad reputation? A missed root during root canal.

 Lastly, here’s an image of the final filling and obturation of the retreated root canal.

 I am thrilled to report that this patient’s second root canal was entirely successful—her bone regenerated, and that annoying bump went away!
 But even though this tooth story had a happy ending, it still makes me a little sad.
-That poor patient never should have had to step into my office, and I hate to think that her initial experience may have contributed to some of the harmful myths around root canals.
+That poor patient never should have had to step into my office, and I hate to think that her initial experience of the failed root canal may have contributed to some of the harmful myths around their efficacy.

 So, in the spirit of endodontic education, let’s do a recap of the key takeaways from this tooth story.